How important is it to alternate between pairs of running shoes? In one word: very.

-In one word, very.
-As you’ll discover in this article, it’s helpful to own two or more running shoes, and we’ll explain why.
-In addition, we’ll cover other questions you might have like how many pairs of running shoes that you need and when it might be okay to have just one pair.
+As you’ll discover with the additional words in this article, it’s helpful to own two or more pairs of running shoes.
+We’ll explain why.
+In addition, we’ll cover other questions you might have, such as how many pairs of running shoes you really need, and when it might be okay to have just one pair.

 By the end, you’ll know why to rotate your running shoes, and you’ll be able to incorporate that information into your workout routine to prevent injuries and make your runs more comfortable!